Save Me (Aimee Mann song): Reception

-In 2022, Pitchfork named "Save Me" the 193rd best song of the 1990s.
-The critic Eric Torres wrote: "Subtly informed by a long period of disappointment, 'Save Me' is wry but surefooted ...
-The featherlight production and songwriting belie its inevitable punch: Here, Mann underscores the raw tenderness that comes with searching for help."
+Reviewing a Mann performance in 2013, The Guardian wrote that "'Save Me' remains a piquant delight that is worthy of Joni Mitchell in her prime".
+In 2022, Pitchfork named "Save Me" the 193rd-best song of the 1990s.
+The Pitchfork critic Eric Torres wrote: "Subtly informed by a long period of disappointment, 'Save Me' is wry but surefooted ...
+The featherlight production and songwriting belie its inevitable punch: here, Mann underscores the raw tenderness that comes with searching for help."

-Mann later said the song "really gave a blood transfusion to my career.
-But it wasn't like I went from playing to five people to 5,000 people.
-It was just a real influx of energy."

 Music video

 The music video, shot during the filming of Magnolia, was directed by the film's director, Paul Thomas Anderson, and uses many of the film's actors, including Julianne Moore, Philip Seymour Hoffman, Tom Cruise, William H. Macy, and John C. Reilly.
 The video inserts Mann into various scenes from the film as she performs the song.
 Unlike many such music videos, the "Save Me" video used no digital manipulation; the scenes were shot at the end of filming days with Mann and actors who were asked to stay in place.